Crewe Works Railway

-The second, the steel works section, and largest of all, was always self-contained and from its authorisation on 20 October 1864 lasted under locomotive haulage until the closure of steel production in 1932, but also in one short and occasionally used hand propelled section in the iron foundry until c1960.
+The second, the steel works section, and largest of all, was always self-contained.
+From its authorisation on 20 October 1864, it lasted under locomotive haulage until the closure of steel production in 1932, but also in one short (and occasionally used hand-propelled) section in the iron foundry until about 1960.

-The third, the deviation works section (latterly devoted entirely to the joinery department), was an extensive system built on at least three levels and was an entirely separate, hand propelled, tramway, which survived in spasmodic use until about 1980.
-Several relics including examples of trackwork and three wagons survive from this installation.
+The third, the deviation works section (latterly devoted entirely to the joinery department), was an extensive system built on at least three levels and was an entirely separate, hand-propelled tramway, which survived in spasmodic use until about 1980.
+Several relics, including examples of trackwork and three wagons, survive from this installation.

-The fourth and final extension of the works tramway was of the "Old Works" system through to Crewe station made in 1878 with the construction of the famous "Spider Bridge".
+The fourth and final extension of the works tramway was of the "Old Works" system through to Crewe station, built in 1878 with the construction of the famous "Spider Bridge".
 This was essentially a typical railway footbridge providing pedestrian access from the works to the station and built on stilts and suspension cables for several hundred yards across the entire Crewe North junction.
-The bridge carried the 18" single-line tramway down its centre.
+The bridge carried the 18-inch, single-line tramway down its centre.
 The spider bridge terminated at the station in a "T" junction with a footbridge spanning all passenger platforms at the north end of the station.
-The bridge from the works survived, as a footbridge, until 1939 but was apparently little used by locomotives after 1920.
-Goods for transfer between the works and the station had to be manhandled between the tramway and the station platform via the footbridge steps.
-This was a surprising and serious limitation of its usefulness.
+The bridge from the works survived as a footbridge until 1939, but was apparently little used by locomotives after 1920.
+Goods for transfer between the works and the station had to be transferred between the tramway and the station platform via the footbridge steps.
+This was an unusual and serious limitation of its usefulness.

-Following the abandonment of the locomotive hauled tramway, most internal works transport at Crewe has been provided by petrol/diesel-engined, rubber tyred, tractors and trailers.
+Following the abandonment of the locomotive-hauled tramway, most internal works transport at Crewe has been provided by rubber-tyred, diesel/petrol-powered tractors and trailers.